akdemirlab/HiCPlotter/README.md

 _Color of triangles specify interaction frequency in a given TAD._

 _TADs identified by Dixon et al. can be plotted with -pptd parameter._

+_TADs can be plotted as bars instead of triangles with -pdb parameter._

 	python HiCPlotter.py -f data/HiC/Human/hES-nij.chr21.2 -n hES -chr chr21 -r 40000 -o default2 -ptd 1 -pptd 1 -s 600 -e 900 -fh 0 -w 8 -tr 10 -pi 1